th2-net/th2-conn-ws-client/README.md

 ### v0.3.0

 #### Added
-* ability to send data before disconnect
+* ability to send data before the WebSocket client is stopped

 ### v0.2.0